 Compliance activity is split between prudential compliance and conduct compliance within the Insurance Group, to which SWE belongs as a subsidiary of SWL.
+The Compliance Function requirements under Solvency II relate to prudential compliance, which is owned by the Insurance Finance Director.
 Solvency II developments and the impact of these are assessed through activity undertaken by Risk, Actuarial and Technical teams throughout the Insurance business, such as through monitoring of publication of consultation papers, discussion with industry peers and with regulators.

 The impacts on SWE are considered as part of this process.
 Impacts are communicated to and assessed by relevant teams within the business.
 For significant developments, the associated impacts are communicated through senior management and where appropriate to Board and Board Committee level.
 On an annual basis, the Insurance Group undertakes a self-assessment against the requirements of Solvency II (including any changes to regulation that have been implemented).
 This process includes a formal assessment of Solvency II compliance risk.

-B.4.2.2 SWE Compliance Officer: roles and responsibilities
+B.4.2.2 SWE Compliance and AML Compliance Officers: roles and responsibilities

-The SWE Compliance Officer

-- is the overall owner of the management of the Compliance Function (contrary to what prevails for Insurance Group, the Compliance function, at SWE level, is therefore not split into two separate parts), - provides primary assurance oversight, - assists management in the design of remedial actions and - oversees their implementation, in collaboration with the Company's CRO.
+The SWE Compliance Officer, who is also the Head of Operations for the Company and the Nominated Senior Manager ("NSM") for AML/CTF related issues, is the overall owner of the management of the Compliance Function (contrary to what prevails for Insurance Group, the Compliance function at SWE level is not split into two separate parts, prudential and conduct).

-The SWE Compliance Officer is also acting as AML Compliance Officer of the Company in accordance with the Luxembourg regulatory requirements.
+The SWE AML Compliance Officer also acts as Head of Legal and Company Secretary for the Company.